 Hive Conditions Based on Brood

 By reading bee frames we can learn a lot about colony conditions.
-If you have 1 colony with no brood and the others are growing – what’s wrong?
+If you have 1 colony with no brood and the others are growing with plenty of brood– what’s wrong?

-A colony that only has drone brood has a queen problem.
+A colony that only has drone brood and no worker brood during the warm season can have a queen problem.
 Is the queen dead or is she still present but failing?
-These tips can help us evaluate hive status and plan intervention when needed.